wp-plugins/avchat-3/readme.txt

 Support options for clients:

-* Personalized support by email and updates for 1 year after the purchase.
+* Personalized support by email and updates for 1 year after the purchase of the PRO version.
 * Support forum: http://avchat.net/forum

 Support options for trial users and other users: